alexsilvar/RobotSoccerLib/README.md

 # Why Generic

 The scalability is a always wanted thing in software development.
 With generic types the information can change but the ''backend'' flow still the same.

 # Control Behavior

-The control is a class wich
+The **Control** is a class wich use generic types to make it adaptable without need to change directly it's code.
+Once defined, the parameters adapt itself to receive the correct object types.

+The **Generic Types** defined are:
 - **Img:** The image Type to go to the Computer Vision Component
 - **VtoERobo:** Object containing the robot **Key-Points** to be used in Strategy Component
 - **EtoCRobo:** Object containing the **Decision** to be used in Wireless Comunication Component